 - Set aside enough time and be present in the conversation by ensuring there are no interruptions.

-- Be aware of non-verbal communication such as body language, facial expressions, and tone of voice.
+- Be aware of non-verbal communication, such as body language, facial expressions, and tone of voice.

 - Be open-minded and mindful of the language used to avoid feelings of judgement and dismissiveness.

-- Consider requests for reasonable accommodations such as an extended leave of absence.
+- Consider requests for reasonable accommodations, such as an extended leave of absence.

 - Take notes after the discussion with the employee to promote the feeling of connectivity during the conversation.

-- Address next steps by maintaining contact with the employee and determining the best course of action.
+- Address the next steps by maintaining contact with the employee and determining the best course of action.

 Employers should inform all employees of the resources available to them that may serve as a source of support.
 This can be done regularly through email communications or periodically such as offering a wellness seminar.
-The goal is to make employees aware that their wellbeing is a top priority to your organization!
+The goal is to make employees aware that their well-being is a top priority to your organization!

 Resources may include:

 - Employee Assistance Programs (EAPs) which promotes the mental health of an employee by offering services on a confidential basis to employees regarding mental health concerns such as stress, depression, and substance abuse.